Skip to search Skip to content

 Search Bar

 The search bar is used to locate objects within a large collection of items.
 It is usually used in a list report pattern or list picker to allow the user to quickly navigate to an object.
-Search bar on iPhone (left) and on iPad (right) Anatomy The search bar is composed of the following elements: A. [...]
+Search bar on compact (left) and on regular (right) Anatomy A. Placeholder Text The placeholder text is included to provide [...]

 Category: UI Components